PRC Subdivision

 The PRC Subdivision is a railway line owned and operated by the Rapid City, Pierre and Eastern Railroad (RCPE), a subsidiary of Genesee & Wyoming.
-The line is the company's important east–west route, connecting Rapid City to Pierre, both in South Dakota.
+The line is the company's important east–west route, connecting Pierre to Rapid City, both in South Dakota.
 The line is a freight-only line, stretching for approximately 170 mi across central South Dakota.
 It uses the Chicago and North Western Railroad Bridge to cross the Missouri River between Pierre and Fort Pierre.

 The route is not equipped with centralized traffic control or automatic block signalling systems.
 Traffic is controlled via radio under track warrant control rules.

 In addition to freight yards located at Pierre and Rapid City, there are passing sidings at Philip and Wall.
-There is also a wye at Wall.
+Formerly, there was also a wye at Wall.
 There is also a 6000 ft long passing siding named J.C.
 Siding 25 mi west from Pierre.
 At other locations only spur tracks exist.
-Station at Cottonwood does not have a siding or spur tracks.